FedDAG: Federated DAG Structure Learning: Implementations

-Most CSL methods have hyper-parameters, more or less, which need to be decided prior to learning.
+Most DAG learning methods have hyper-parameters, more or less, which need to be decided prior to learning.
 Moreover, NN-based methods are especially sensitive to the selection of hyper-parameters.
-For instance, Gran-DAG~\citep{lachapelle2020gradient} defines a really large hyper-parameters space for searching the optimal combination, which even uses different learning rates for the first subproblem and the other subproblems.
-MCSL and DS-FCD are sensitive to the selection of $\rho_{init}$ and $\beta$ when constructing and solving the subproblem.
-As pointed out in~\citep{kairouz2019advances}, NOTEARS focus more on optimizing the scoring term in the early stage and pays more attention to approximate DAG in the late stage.
+For instance, Gran-DAG~\citep{lachapelle2020gradient} defines a really large hyper-parameters space for searching the optimal combination, which even uses different learning rates for the first sub-problem and the other sub-problems.
+MCSL and GS-FedDAG are sensitive to the selection of $\rho_{init}$ and $\beta$ when constructing and solving the sub-problem.
+As pointed out in~\citep{kairouz2019advances}, NOTEARS focuses more on optimizing the scoring term in the early stage and pays more attention to approximate DAG in the late stage.
 If NOTEARS cannot find a graph near $\mathcal{G}$ in the early stage, then, it would lead to a worse result.

-To alleviate this problem, one may choose to (1) enlarge the learning rate or take more steps when solving the first few subproblems as Gran-DAG; (2) reduce the value of coefficient $\rho_{init}$ to let the optimizer pay more attention to the scoring term in the early stages as MCSL.
+To alleviate this problem, one may choose to (1) enlarge the learning rate or take more steps when solving the first few sub-problems as Gran-DAG; (2) reduce the value of coefficient $\rho_{init}$ to let the optimizer pay more attention to the scoring term in the early stages as MCSL.
 The other trick we find when dealing with real data is increasing $\ell_1$.
 This mostly results from that real data may not fit well with the data generation assumptions in most papers.
-Therefore, we choose to conduct a grid search to find the best combination of $\rho_{init}, \beta, \ell_1$ for causal discovery on real data.
+Therefore, we choose to conduct a grid search to find the best combination of $\rho_{init}, \beta, \ell_1$ for DAG structure learning on real data.